-Issur Danielovitch Demsky, better known as Kirk Douglas (born December 9, 1916 in Amsterdam, New York) is a famous American actor and producer, who has been active for roughly half a century.
+Kirk Douglas (born Issur Danielovitch, December 9, 1916 February 5, 2020) was a famous American actor and producer, who was active for roughly half a century.
 His parents were Jewish immigrants from Chavusy, Mogilev Region, in the Russian Empire (present-day Belarus).
-At age 102, he is one of the last living legends from the classic Hollywood era.

 Known for depicting tough, square-jawed men and once quoted as saying he "made a career out of playing sons of bitches"; actually quite nice in real life (depending on who you ask).
 Had something of a Large Ham reputation, though he proved that he could tone it down and still act pretty well.
 Often tag-teamed onscreen with Burt Lancaster, though some sources claim the two men strongly disliked each other.

 He also played a very important role in ending The Hollywood Blacklist going on in the film industry during the '50s and '60s, most notably by defending the screenwriter he chose for Spartacus, Dalton Trumbo.
 His career was largely ended by a stroke that permanently affected his speech in 1996.
 He was one of the last living legends from the classic Hollywood era, eventually passing away at age 103.

 He is the father of Michael, Joel, Peter and Eric Douglas.